onepunchking777/Data-Analysis-Projects/README.md

 - Need strategy: Recency rate is high, but purchase rate is low.
 Need a strategy to induce purchasing products with strategy such as discount or 1 + 1 events.

 ### What I learned
 Customer analysis is one of the most important key in business analysis field.
 Through this project, I learned a method to conduct retention analysis, and RFM analysis, which can be stretched further to building marketing strategies based on data analysis.
+This project helped me a lot for customer analysis which is used frequently in business field.